Toloka/docs-tolokers/en/common/troubleshooting/troubleshooting.md

 {% endcut %}

-{% cut "Problems with the money withdrawal" %}
+{% cut "Problems with withdrawing money" %}

 {% cut ""The wallet is already in use"" %}